daattali/beautiful-jekyll/_posts/2021-09-13-interacting-with-containerd-runtime-for-kubernetes.md

 * **Etcd restore**: When restoring etcd from a snapshot, you need to stop the container instead of deleting the pod.
 * **API server down**: If the API component is down for any number of reasons and kubectl isn't available, you may still want to interact with containers.
+* **Exec in a container as a different user**: kubectl doesn't allow to run a command in a container as a different user (--user), which could be useful for troubleshooting purpose with root for instance.
+In which case, you need to use the CRI to do it.
+(Thanks to [u/lordkoba](https://www.reddit.com/r/kubernetes/comments/ppcg0s/what_are_your_use_cases_for_interacting_directly/hd3c9si?utm_source=share&utm_medium=web2x&context=3) for the tip)

 Please, propose other use cases in the comments and I will add them here!